 Hey everyone!
 So let me start off this post saying sorry.
 I have not posted because I have been very sick, my whole family has been sick.
-So I have been very busy dealing with that, but I am back and while I was sick i started to draw some stuff.
-Because when your sick you get that feeling that you are just laying in bed watching t.v. or just laying there.
+So I have been very busy dealing with that, but I am back and while I was sick I started to draw some stuff.
+Because when you're sick you get that feeling that you are just laying in bed watching t.v. or just laying there.
 So I found this one blogger and on her blog, she posts things on how to draw.
 I am going to share one of her posts.
 And if you want to check out her blog here is the link⇶https://misscaly.wordpress.com

 What you will need:

 I used a pen for the sake of this tutorial, but I’d recommend using a 2B pencil if this is your first time.

 1. Draw a large circle to mark the shape of the head (it doesn’t have to be neat because you won’t be able to see it later anyway).
 Then, under, draw a neck.
 After that, make a little dot a few units under the circle.
 (See where I did mine).

 2. From that dot you just made, draw a little-curved line to meet the edge of the circle.

 4. Make another mark above the dot, then draw another curve to join the other at the edge of the circle.
 This forms a leaf-like shape.

 5. Now, above the leaf-like shape, you just made, draw another two curves to form another “leaf”.

 7. And another one…